IBM/knative-quarkus-bench/benchmarks/clock-synchronization/README.md

 ## Creating a native executable

-You can create a native executable using:
+To build a native executable:
 ```shell script
 mvn package -Pnative
 ```

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+If GraalVM is not installed, the the native executable can be built in a container:
 ```shell script
 mvn package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/clock-synchronization-1.0.0-SNAPSHOT.jar`
+The native image can be executed with: `./target/clock-synchronization-1.0.0-SNAPSHOT.jar`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.
+To learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.